 - 230 Go – Creamsicle orange

-So while summer may officially be over (I’m not crying, you’re crying), you can still hold on to the vibe with this collection.
-And while I rarely wear makeup while playing tennis and/or skiing — unless I’m testing out specific claims of a product — I appreciate the fun and carefree aesthetic of these pieces.
-So if anything here has caught your eye, there’s still time to snag them … but just barely.
-As I write this, know that I’ve already posted the Diorshow Fall 2020 Collection.
-The beauty world can be crazy like that sometimes.
+So while summer is quickly slipping away (why, though?????), you can still hold on to the vibe with this collection.
+And while I rarely wear makeup while playing tennis (or skiing) — unless I’m testing out specific claims of a product — I appreciate the fun and carefree aesthetic of these pieces.
+So if anything here has caught your eye, there’s still time to snag them … but just barely (as I write this, know that the Dior Fall Collection has come in and I’m already working on it).

 Available at Dior counters nationwide for a limited time

 Kindly provided by Dior for my unbiased consideration